Chapter in this post:

 There were a total of 255 hits, but only because iOS and iPadOS apps naturally also appear in the search results with the search filters mentioned.
 Because Apple's own SoC in mobile devices are also ARM chips that are based on a 64-bit architecture.
 So after all mobile apps had been sorted out and it was ensured which hits were intended for the Apple Mac, only the GoSearch22 malware remained.
 If you are interested in the whole approach and you are not averse to the English language, I recommend you to read the entire post from 14.02.2021/XNUMX/XNUMX on the Objective-See blog.

-One could quickly conclude that there is very little malware for the new M1 Macs (apparently only known malware) and that these computers are therefore particularly safe.
+Now one could quickly conclude that there is very little malware for the new M1 Macs (apparently only one known piece of malware) and that these computers are therefore particularly secure.
 But that's not entirely true.
-Thanks to Rosetta 2, Apple's own emulator for x86_64 apps for Intel chips, it is of course also possible to “translate” code that was actually made for older Macs.
-That is why apps and tools that are not made natively for the Apple Silicon but for the Intel architecture also work on the new computers.
+Because thanks Rosette 2, Apple's own emulator for x86_64 apps for Intel chips, code that was actually made for older Macs can of course also be "translated".
+That's why apps and tools that aren't made natively for Apple Silicon, but rather for the Intel architecture, also work on the new computers.
 In addition to benign programs, this also applies to those who have no good in mind.
-So stay vigilant;)
+So stay alert ;)